 I have several works in progress, including book one of a contemporary romance trilogy in the new adult category called The List.
 It features a sarcastic, independent and sexually liberated heroine, Alicia Rose, and a brooding, secretive and filthy rich hero, Jackson Townsend.
 You can think of it like Bridget Jones’s Diary meets Tinder (#mswl anyone?).

 Exciting news: I’m exclusively releasing the first chapter on the blog today!
 Don’t forget to let me know what you think in the comments below and check out Instagram to see a bonus collage of some of my inspiration photos for Alicia and Jackson (hint: it’s steamy!).

 Want to learn more about one of my other up and coming projects?
-Subscribe to our newsletter so you never miss a post, check out the book blurbs for Twist of Fate and get to know Brooklyn and Trevor better on Instagram.
+Subscribe to our newsletter so you never miss a post, learn more about Sweet Redemption and get to know Brooklyn and Trevor better on Instagram.

 The List: Chapter One

 Being single is like having an ailment coupled people aren’t sure is contagious.
 They either avoid you like the plague, unwilling to invite the single girl to the dinner party, or they smother you and introduce you to every single guy they know regardless of his social aptitude.
 Tonight my best friend, Mackenzie Parker, is trying to proactively find us an antidote.

 I’m half-listening to her chatter about how much fun it will be to get out.
 Mackenzie is newly single whereas I’m an old pro, and I’m constantly reminding myself to be patient while she adjusts to her new normal.

 She craves dressing up and being pawed by random men who will tell her how beautiful she is while they buy her drinks and hope to get laid.
 It’s empty and meaningless, but it feels good for a while.
 I get it.